Astralis1409/vikramsat_rf_subsystem/README.md

 ![schematic final](/images/final/sch.png)
 ![pcb final](/images/final/pcb.png)
 ![3d](/images/final/3d.png)
-The fles do not include a 3d step file because my kicad has gona mad and it tells me to run drc because of edge.cuts fault but there is no fault in edge.cuts
+The fles do not include a 3d step file because my kicad has gone mad and it tells me to run drc because of edge.cuts fault but there is no fault in edge.cuts

 # BOM